This page is getting long, click below to jump to the section of interest, or just have a read!

 Anthony Toft is a consultant physician in the Endocrine Clinic at Edinburgh Royal Informary, and has published many and varied papers on thyroid disorders in peer-reviewed medical literature.

-Coping with Thyroid Problems – Joan Gomez
+Coping with Thyroid Problems (Overcoming Common Problems) – Dr Gomez

 Coping with Thyroid Problems (Overcoming coming common problems) covers both problems of Under and Over active thyroids, and is intended to give practical advice and reassurance to people with thyroid problems.
 Gomez’s coverage of the topic is especially good on thyroid issues relating to pregnancy, babies, and children.